-From Ron Johnson CEO:
+From Ron Johnson, CEO:

-Welcome to our world, all 20 years of it and still learning.
+Welcome to our world, all 20 years of it and we’re still learning.
 That part will never end.

 Feathered Friends Forever Rescue/Refuge, Inc. is a State-of-Georgia licensed animal shelter and 501(c)(3)nonprofit organization located in Harlem, Georgia.
 Feathered Friends works diligently to improve the lives of companion birds by providing them with an intermittent or permanent safe haven as it endeavors to further advance avian welfare through public education and awareness efforts.